RicardoBoia2017/LPOO1718_T2G4/Monopoly/README.md

 - Go (test if the player collects 200€ when he passes the go square)
 - Proporties negotiation (test if the negotiation between players goes as expected)
 - Proporties mortgage (test if the player receives the right amount of money when he morgages a property and if the houses/hotels get collected)
+- Bankruptcy (test if a player goes bankrupt when the amount he has to pay is bigger than the amount he has)